AILET (All India Law Entrance Test (NLU Delhi)) — Free Online Mock Test

 - How many AILET mock tests does Wrexa Edge offer?

-- Wrexa Edge generates 50 distinct AILET variants — each with different question content, not just shuffled options.
-That's 7500 unique practice questions you can attempt, all in the real test-day interface, free to start.
+- Wrexa Edge generates 50 distinct AILET variants — each with different question content, not just shuffled options — the first 3 free for everyone and 47 more with Pro.
+That's 7500 unique practice questions in the real test-day interface.

 Ready to ace AILET?